ExpressLRS/Docs/docs/quick-start/installing-configurator.md

 Go to the [supported hardware](https://github.com/ExpressLRS/ExpressLRS/wiki/Supported-Hardware) page to find the correct target for your hardware.

 ## Toolchain Setup

+**Note:** The following section is intended for advanced users who intend to dabble with the source code directly.
+If you're not familiar with Programming and Development Environments, **STOP** and proceed to the next step.

 `ExpressLRS` is written in C++ using the Arduino framework.